yanbrasiliano/laravel-skeleton-api/README.md

-# Laravel 11 Skeleton API
+# Laravel 11 Skeleton API with Laravel 10 Directory Structure

 This project is a base for developing an API using Laravel 11, but with the directory structure of Laravel 10.
 It includes a Docker development environment configured with Nginx, PHP-FPM, PostgreSQL, Mailpit, Mailhog, and Laravel Pint for code formatting.
 Feel free to change the database as well as the web server to test the endpoints.

-## To Do

-- [ ] Set the husky to work automatically with the hooks: pre-commit, pre-push, and commit-msg.
-- [ ] Basic API authentication with sanctum.
-- [ ] Unit and feature testing.

 ## Prerequisites